How Lagarde’s flippancy led to godsend for EU governments fighting Covid-19

 Action

-Predictably, the hastily-convened teleconference call that led to the new €750 billion Pandemic Emergency Pandemic Emergency Purchase Programme heard objections from some quarters, including, according to reports, the governors of the German and Dutch central banks.
+Predictably, the hastily-convened teleconference call that led to the new €750 billion Pandemic Emergency Purchase Programme heard objections from some quarters, including, according to reports, governors of the German and Dutch central banks.

 These were overruled by Lagarde.
 But she probably would not have been backed into a corner and forced to spearhead such an action and historic “no limits” comment had she not botched her first attempt to quell the markets last week.